 Who is involved in water monitoring

-In Alberta, water monitoring in the ambient environment is a collaborative effort led by the Environmental Monitoring and Science Division (EMSD) of Alberta Environment and Parks.
-The EMSD also has many affiliates who carry out monitoring initiatives.
-Government agencies and university researchers have conducted much of the past scientific investigation of waters, but Watershed Planning and Advisory Councils, industries and municipalities are now active partners in many studies.
+In Alberta, water monitoring in the ambient environment is a collaborative effort led by Alberta Environment and Parks in collaboration with Government agencies, university researchers, Watershed Planning and Advisory Councils, industries and municipalities.
 Volunteer organizations, such as the Alberta Lake Management Society, also play a valuable role in water monitoring in Alberta.

 Water monitoring itself